leon4rd/test/README.md

-## Sore throats are a pain in the neck!
+## Why did the kid cross the playground?
+To get to the other slide.